johandry/GoSeed/README.md

     cd MyApp
     make init

-If you are not me, then you may need to change any reference to `github.com/johandry` to your repository:

-    grep -r 'github.com/johandry' *

-The project comes with simple Go program to print the version number.
-Do the modifications to the Go code according to your requirements.
+The project comes with base Go program to:
+  * A Makefile to automate many development and testing tasks
+  * The Makefile builds the application in binaries for every OS/Architecture, a microcontainer (from scratch) and a container from Alpine.
+  * A version package, for every new version modify the file `version/latest.go`
+  * Print version with subcommand 'version'
+  * Logs to a file or Stderr, customizable with a flag, config file or environment variable
+  * Define a debugging log level with a flag, config file or environment variable
+  * Define a verbose log level (lower than debug) with a flag, config file or environment variable
+  * By default, the log level is lower than verbose and just print errors.
+  * Testing files.

-The `.git` directory is recreated but you may need to configure your new project to a new Github repository:
+The `.git` directory is recreated but you may need to configure your new project to a new Github repository.
+For example:

     echo "# MyApp" > README.md
     git add .